-In 1932, in the middle of the Great Depression, the Austrian town of Wörgl was in trouble and prepared to try anything.
-Of its population of 4,500, a total of 1,500 people were without a job and 200 families were penniless.
-The mayor Michael Unterguggenberger had a long list of projects he wanted to accomplish, but there was hardly any money to carry them out.
-These projects included paving roads, streetlights, extending water distribution across the whole town, and planting trees along the streets.
+In 1932, in the middle of the Great Depression, the Austrian town of Wörgl was in deep trouble and prepared to try anything.
+Of its population of 4,500, a total of 1,500 people were without a job, and 200 families were penniless.
+Mayor Michael Unterguggenberger had a long list of projects he wanted to accomplish, but there was hardly any money to carry them out.
+These projects included paving roads, streetlights, extending water distribution across the whole town, and planting trees along the streets.1 2

-Rather than spending the 40,000 Austrian Schilling in the town’s coffers to start these projects off, he deposited them in a local savings bank as a guarantee to back the issue of a currency known as stamp scrip.
-The Wörgl money required a monthly stamp to be stuck on all the circulating notes for them to remain valid, amounting to 1% of the each note’s value.
-A businessman named Silvio Gesell came up with this idea in his book The Natural Economic Order.
+Rather than spending the 32,000 Austrian Schilling in the town’s coffers to start these projects off, he deposited them in a local savings bank as a guarantee to back the issue of a currency known as stamp scrip.
+The Wörgl money required sticking a monthly stamp on the circulating notes to keep them valid, amounting to 1% of the note’s value.1 2 A businessman named Silvio Gesell came up with this idea in his book The Natural Economic Order.

-Nobody wanted to pay for the monthly stamps so everyone receiving the notes would spend them.
-The 40,000 schilling deposit allowed anyone to exchange scrip for 98 per cent of its value in schillings but this offer was rarely taken up.
-That was because the scrip could be spent as one schilling after buying a new stamp.
-The money raised with the stamps was used to run a soup kitchen that fed 220 families.
+Nobody wanted to pay for the monthly stamps, so everyone receiving the notes would spend them.
+The 32,000 schilling deposit allowed anyone to exchange scrip for 98 per cent of its value in schillings.
+Hardly anyone did this because the scrip was worth one schilling after buying a new stamp.
+But people did not keep more scrip than they needed.
+Only 5,000 schillings circulated.
+The stamp fees paid for a soup kitchen that fed 220 families.1 2

 In January 1933, the project was copied in the neighbouring city of Kitzbühel.
 In June 1933 major Unterguggenberger addressed a meeting with representatives from 170 different Austrian towns and villages.
-Two hundred Austrian townships were interested in adopting the idea.
-At this point the central bank decided to assert its monopoly rights by banning scrip money.
+Two hundred Austrian townships were interested in the idea.
+At this point the central bank decided to assert its monopoly rights by banning scrip money.1 2

 1. The Future Of Money.
 Bernard Lietaer (2002).
 Cornerstone / Cornerstone Ras.